 Contrary to popular myth, Father Christmas does not live at the North Pole, but just inside the Arctic Circle in Finnish Lapland – where there is ample grazing for Rudolph and his chums over the summer months.
 Our sweet-talking specialists have persuaded Santa to be on hand at specific luxury wilderness resorts, even on the busy run-up to the festive period.

 Santa’s Hotel Aurora in Luosto, and Harriniva Hotel in Muonio are both just a short drive from the remote Kittilä airport within the Arctic Circle.
 Luosto is surrounded by Pyhä-Luosto National Park, a picture-perfect setting that features over 150 km of wilderness safari trails.
-The Aurora’s Glass Igloos offer the ultimate accommodation, with ceilings open to the night sky for Northern Lights viewing from the comfort of your bed.
+Cabins in Ounasvaaran Lakituvat with private saunas in Rovaniemi are just moments from Santa's village, while the Aurora Glass Igloos offer the ultimate accommodation, with ceilings open to the night sky for Northern Lights viewing from the comfort of your bed.